Help Change the Odds!

 The program requires you to demonstrate strong interpersonal skills, sound moral and ethical character, critical thinking abilities, and the capacity for making quick and appropriate decisions regarding patient care and management.
-As professional healthcare providers, paramedic graduates are taught how to interact effectively with other emergency services personnel, to be dynamic leaders, to value life-long learning and personal development, to be of service within their communities, and above all to respect and sustain human life.
-Upon successful completion of the program, you will be well prepared to assume their duties as a patient advocate working always to act on behalf of those in need.
-Available Credentials
+As professional healthcare providers, paramedic graduates are taught how to interact effectively with other emergency services personnel, to be dynamic leaders, to value lifelong learning and personal development, to be of service within their communities, and above all to respect and sustain human life.
+Upon successful completion of the program, graduates will be well prepared to assume duties as a patient advocate working always to act on behalf of those in need.

 What are my career choices?

-The National Registry of Paramedics issued a mandate effective January 1, 2013 that all Registry applicants must have graduated from an accredited program to sit for the Registry.
-MCC's currently holds a letter of review, which will allow graduates to apply and sit for the National Registry of Emergency Medical Technician Paramedic (NREMTP) Examination upon successful completion of the program.
+The National Registry of Paramedics issued a mandate effective January 1, 2013 that all Registry applicants must have graduated from an accredited program to sit for the National Registry of Emergency Medical Technician-Paramedic (NREMTP) Examination.
 Kentucky utilizes the National Registry Paramedic Exam as their licensure exam for credentialing Paramedics in the Commonwealth.
-After successfully completing the NREMTP, you may apply to the Kentucky Board of Emergency Medical Services (KBEMS) for licensure as a paramedic in the Commonwealth or in your respective state.
+After successfully completing the NREMTP, you may apply to the Kentucky Board of Emergency Medical Services (KBEMS) for licensure as a paramedic in the Commonwealth.